-This project is an experiment in local, sustainable agriculture and recycling.
-It utilizes 2-liter plastic soda bottles as planters and continuously recycles the water in the system to create a symbiotic relationship between edible plants, fish, and humans.
+This project is a natural solution to local, sustainable agriculture, aquaculture, and recycling.
+It utilizes 2-liter plastic soda bottles as planters and continuously recycles the water in the system to create a symbiotic relationship between edible plants, fish, denitrifying bacteria, and humans.

 While Farm Fountain is a functional sculpture it is also a philosophy that the artists wish to propagate.
 We have created illustrated instructions online to share our designs within an open-source philosophy.